sismondi99/projet-jouet/Readme.txt

 Projet jouet

+The aim goal was to build a website for selling with two accounts, seller and client.

 We used MERN to do this project,The project consists of two parts: back-end and front-end.
 In order to start the back and front we used concurrently to do that, so you can use "npm i && npm start" to start the front and back.